Mcompetitions/M6-methods/IJF paper/readme.md

 * **summary_leaderboard.xlsx**: Summarizes the performance (leaderboard) of the participating teams per month, quarter and in total.
 The file also includes in separate tabs the information available in the "assets_m6.csv" and "submissions.csv" files.
 Moreover, for each team, it displays the evolution of its RPS, IR and OR scores.

+* **performance_vs_answers_unique.csv**: Provides - based on the answers of the participants to the questionnaire - an indicative classification of the utilized methods (TS, ML, Combination, Judgment, Related, NotRelated).

 * **Baseline for evaluating the hypotheses.R**: Used for processing the original submissions and computing key statistics, such as returns, risk, IR, RPS and OR per month, quarter, and in total.
 The output of this script ("Score compute.Rdata") is used as input in scripts "Hypothesis1.R", "Hypothesis2.R", ...
 "Hypothesis8.R".

 * **HypothesisX.R**: Scripts used for evaluating hypotheses 1-8.